saschadiercks/browserStartpage/README.md

 - uses localStorage to store last opened tab

 ### Planned Features
-- allow theming (currently via scss)
+- allow theming (see Hints & Tips)
 - allow onsite-editing so you don't have to fiddle with the json-file
 - allow static export of content to sync via Dropbox, iCloud or wathever